DAPOWER99/SuperSRT/README.md

 ## 📄 License

-Distributed under the GPL-3.0 License.
+Distributed under the Phoenix-2.0 License.
 See `LICENSE` for more information.
+This is a custom License For Custom Purpose, so if you haven't heard of it, it's because it doesn't exist anywhere else
 ## 🙏 Acknowledgments

 ### Core Technologies